elastic/app-search-magento/docs/DEVELOPMENT-ENVIRONMENT.md

 **Note:** We are using the `www-data` user in order to preserve access rights when using Magento command.
 You should never use another account.

-## Installing App Search module:
+## Installing App Search

-Before installing Magento, you have to deploy the App Search module by using the following command (into the container).
+We need to install the App Search module before we install Magento.
+Deploy the App Search module by issuing the following command (in a bash session in the container):

 ```bash
 composer require "swiftype/swiftype-app-search-magento"